ParkerLab/chromatin_information/README.md

 Ricardo D’Oliveira Albanus, Yasuhiro Kyono, John Hensley, Arushi Varshney, Peter Orchard, Jacob O. Kitzman, Stephen C. J. Parker

 ## Description
-This repository will allow you to generate all the main figures from our [manuscript](https://www.biorxiv.org/content/10.1101/777532v2).
+This repository will allow you to generate all the main figures from our [manuscript](https://doi.org/10.1101/777532).
+If you only want to use BMO, please refer to [the official BMO repository](https://github.com/ParkerLab/BMO).

 ## Usage
 ### Browsing processed results